yegor256/blog/_drafts/tickets.md

 tell me that my solution is not sufficient, not the most efficient, and incomplete.
 My job is to insist that I'm right and he is wrong.
 Well, of course, in a reasonable way.
-Of course, in order to create a solution that will be accepted as sufficient enough, I have to understand the problem first, to investigate all possible options and propose the most elegant implementation.
+Of course, in order to create a solution that will be accepted as sufficient enough, I have to understand the problem first, investigate all possible options and propose the most elegant implementation.
 But all this is secondary.
 The first thing on what I will be focused is on how to convience the reporter.
-I will always remember that my primary goal is to close the ticket.
+I will always remember that my primary goal is to *close the ticket*.

 My point here is that no matter how many people are involved in the ticket discussion, always remember what is happening there &mdash; one person is selling his solution to another person.
-Everybody else around them, in most cases, is just noise.
+Everybody else around them is help or distraction (see below).

 ## Close It!

 Remember that a ticket is not a chat.
 You're not there to talk.
-You're there in order to *close* it.
+You're there to *close*.
 When the ticket is assigned to you, focus on closing it, as soon as possible.

 Also, keep in mind, that sooner you close the ticket, the better job you will do for the project.
 Long-living tickets is a management nightmare.
 It is difficult to track them and control.
 It's difficult to understand what's going on.
-Have you seen that year-old tickets in open source projects that have hundrends of comments and no deliverables?
+Have you seen that two-years-old tickets in open source projects that have hundrends of comments and no deliverables?
 It is a mistake of their project managers and ticket participants.
-Each ticket should be short and focused &mdash; 1) the problem, 2) a refinement questions, 3) a short explanation, 4) a solution, 5) closed, thanks everybody.
+Each ticket should be short and focused &mdash; 1) a problem, 2) a refinement question, 3) a short explanation, 4) a solution, 5) closed, thanks everybody.
 This is an ideal scenario.

 As soon as you realize that your ticket is turning into a long discussion,